Skip to content

 Potential Federal Cuts Threaten California: Health Care, Safety Net, Education At Risk

-The outcome of the November 2024 national election portends major cuts to federal funding for key public services.
+The outcome of the November 2024 national election portends major cuts to federal funding for key public services, including Medicaid (Medi-Cal in California).
 Such cuts would have devastating consequences for Californians.
-Federal funding for Medi-Cal alone comprises almost two-thirds (64.4%) of all federal funding that flows through the state budget.
-Republicans have made clear their intention to curtail this spending.
+Federal funding for Medi-Cal alone comprises nearly two-thirds (65.7%) of all federal funds that flow through California’s state budget.
+State leaders should do all they can to prevent or mitigate the impact of harmful federal policy changes on the state budget and California’s diverse communities.

 The resulting ebb in federal funding would trickle down to the state level and cause harm across the country.
-This would leave state policymakers with difficult decisions about how to fill — as much as possible — the resulting funding gaps in order to prevent the erosion of public services and systems that promote economic security and opportunity for millions of Californians.
+This would leave California leaders with difficult decisions about how to fill — as much as possible — the resulting funding gaps in order to prevent the erosion of public services and systems that promote economic security and opportunity for millions of Californians.

 Stay in the know.